Enjoy Valentines Day

 Want to give red roses but want them to last without drying them?
 Why not think about Rose Amor long lasting roses.
 Natural roses that have been preserved to last in their natural form.
 These luxurious roses are cut when they are at their most beautiful.
 Then over a matter of days preserved so that they look natural.
 Preserved roses can be enjoyed for at least one year and if you decide to keep them in a covered vase away from the elements they may last for many more.

 Celebrate this Valentine’s Day with the one you love.
-Show them how much you care with a fresh bouquet of red roses, luxurious perfume or a sumptuous indoor plant.
-Scatter red petals around your home, make a beautiful candle lit dinner and enjoy your time with your true love.
+Show them how much you care with a fresh bouquet of red roses, luxurious perfume, or a sumptuous indoor plant.
+Scatter red petals around your home, make a beautiful candlelit dinner, and enjoy your time with your true love.
+For more inspiration check out our Valentine’s Day selection.